 Book II of the Adventures of Isabelle’s subtitle is “Journey to Orphalese” and most of the book takes place aboard sailing vessels, on the high seas and on tropical islands.
 It is a tale replete with pirates, mermaids, and plenty of passion not to mention a good sword fight or two.
 So it was great luck that my writing retreat to Martha’s Vineyard (see Martha’s Vineyard Writing Retreat 2012) took me near Rhode Island and the home of my good friend and nautical consultant on the book; Jen.
 Jen is a retired lieutenant from the US Navy and the inspiration for the character of Pirate Jenny in my book.
 (She is by no means a pirate in real life but a Navy nurse isn’t as scary as a pirate.)

 After sailing we parted ways from the crew and Jen took me on a tour around Newport then to the navy base where she had attended officer induction school.
 That was a lot of fun.
 I have a thing for army and navy bases so this was a big treat for me.
-The heroine of my story Princess Isabelle is the commander of her royal navy so again this was good research for me not to mention fun to see a place that my good friend had spent so much of her life.
+The heroine of my story Princess Isabelle is the commander of her Royal Navy (of Xamayca) so again this was good research for me not to mention fun to see a place that my good friend had spent so much of her life.

 By the end of the day (we ended up on the deck of the officers club as the sun was preparing to set), which also came at the end of an awesome but busy week, I was pooped!
 We went back to Jen’s house with her three cute pups had waffles for dinner watched a movie then went to sleep.
 I had to shove off early and a good night sleep was exactly what I needed.